Dudleya traskiae: Conservation

 This plant is federally listed as an endangered species of the United States.

 It and other native flora were heavily impacted in the 19th century by the presence of hordes of feral goats.
 The goats were followed by other introduced species, including cats, sheep, New Zealand red rabbits, and Belgian hares.
-In the first half of the 20th century the island supported agriculture, producing barley, oats, and potatoes.

 By 1984 the total number of D. traskiae on the island was about 534.
 By 2004 the total number was estimated to be around 852.
 About 80 plants were cultivated and planted in appropriate habitat.

 Dudleya traskiae is slow to increase its population due to several factors.
 Some plants produce few seeds, and some produce few seeds that are viable.
 Seeds produced are sometimes taken and consumed by deer mice (Peromyscus maniculatus ssp. exilis).
 On the other hand, when the mice cache the seeds, they may aid in its difficult seed dispersal.
 Seedlings that successfully emerge are consumed by the mice and by the larvae of owlet moths.
 Others perished in drought.

 Other threats include damage from the activity of nesting brown pelicans, erosion, and introduced plant species.

 Conservation efforts include keeping people away from sensitive habitat, performing research, and planting more individuals in the habitat.
 All the introduced herbivores, including the particularly destructive rabbits and hares, have been removed from the island.